linz/linz-data-importer/README.md

 an instance of QGIS within a Docker container as made possible by the [Boundless Docker container](https://hub.docker.com/r/boundlessgeo/qgis-testing-environment/).

-If running these test locally they can be sped up by placing one of each of the GetCapabilities documents from the [LDS](https://data.linz.govt.nz/) for each protocol (WMS, WMTS, WFS)  in the `/tests/data/` folder.
-This will save the tests having to go and fetch these each time.

 ### Thanks
 Thanks to all those at LINZ who have provided input and feedback.